UNOsan118/Future-Engineers-2023/README.md

 <img src="./other/Spike_Hub_yaw1.png" width="50%"> <img src="./other/Spike_Hub_yaw2.png" width="35%"> <br>
 The image's reference is [here](https://afrel.co.jp/product/spike/technology-spike/prime/hardware/largehub/45931/).

-The angle at the start is set to 0°.
-If the yaw angle of the SPIKE hub is tilted, e.g., after avoiding all signs, and you want to run with a 0° orientation, determine the steering value so that the yaw angle tries to return to 0°.
+This angle is set to 0 degrees at the start.
+If the yaw angle of the SPIKE hub is tilted, e.g., after avoiding signs, and you want to run with a 0° orientation, determine the steering value so that the yaw angle tries to return to 0°.

 * `change_steer()`

 This function changes the direction in which the car should go (reference angle) in the corner.
 It requests the speed of the drive motor (throttle) as argument 1 and the turning direction of the car body (rot) as argument 2.
 (Argument 3 is basically not used.)When the blue or orange line is recognized, a change of direction is required.
 Again, the yaw angle of the SPIKE hub is used.
 For example, if you want to turn clockwise, i.e., 90° to the right at the corner, update the yaw angle to ( current yaw angle - 90° ).
 In this way, the SPIKE hub will know that the right side is the direction to go straight.
-After that, it will follow the `straightening()` to go back to 0° and turn 90° on its own.
+Then, by trying to return to 0° according to `straightening()`, the car body changes direction by 90° by itself.

 # Writing and executing programs to SPIKE Hub